-It may be raining now, but a few extraordinarily sunny days in February offered a tantalising taste of the spring and summer to come.
+It may be rainy now, but a few extraordinarily sunny days of late offered a tantalising taste of the summer to come.
 Longer days ahead mean more time to enjoy the great outdoors and we’ve been thinking of ways to make the most of it.
 Camping is top of the list.

 With that in mind we asked Cool Camping’s Amy Woodland to give us the lowdown on some of the newest sites springing to life in the UK camping scene this year…